telefonicaid/thinking-cities/docs/index.md

 - Context Broker (Orion)
 - Short Term Historic (STH)
 - Connector Framework (Cygnus)
 - Security Components: Identity Management (IDM), Policy Enforcement Point (PEP) and Access Control (AC).
-The platforms does not use the FIWARE GEri for these components, but alternative GEi conforming with the same GE specifications (see [this clarification](https://ask.fiware.org/question/1/what-is-a-fiware-ge-and-a-gei/) about GE, GEi and GEri terms).
+The platform does not use the FIWARE GEri for these components, but alternative GEi conforming with the same GE specifications (see [this clarification](https://ask.fiware.org/question/1/what-is-a-fiware-ge-and-a-gei/) about GE, GEi and GEri terms).